-Here's my guide to visiting the Vatican Pinacoteca, the Vatican's picture gallery.
-It's one of the world's best small museums.
+Here’s my guide to visiting the Vatican Pinacoteca, which is the Vatican’s picture gallery.
+It’s one of the world’s best small museums.
 I identify 18 must see masterpieces in the Vatican Pinacoteca and give you tips for visiting the renowned, but largely secret, art gallery.

 More than 7 million people visit the Vatican Museums each year.
 But very few realize that there’s much more to this extraordinary collection than the Raphael Rooms and the Sistine Chapel.
 The Vatican isn’t just a rat race to get to the Michelangelo frescos, mesmerizing as they are.

 The Vatican Pinacoteca, or painting gallery, is one of the most important collections on planet Earth.
 The museum contains an often-overlooked, but truly amazing, collection of old master paintings.

 The Pinacoteca has over 450 top tier paintings and other masterpieces.
 You’ll find stunning art works by Giotto, Raphael, Leonardo da Vinci, Titian, Caravaggio, and Bernini.
 The Pinacoteca is effectively a mini-Louvre of Italian painting.

 Overview of the Vatican Pinacoteca

 The Pinacoteca opened in 1930 and contains the papal “easel collection,” meaning pantings that are mobile.
 It contains a historic overview of the development of Western painting.
 18 rooms hold the Vatican’s most precious paintings.